keelancook/missions-center/for-students/mission-trips/student-expectations.md

    * Some locations require visas, immunizations, and more.
 You will be informed of these requirements once you apply for a trip.
 Make sure your passport is up to date before applying.
 8. Pack well.
 The trip leader/professor will provide a packing guide.
 9. Promote your trip to others and invite them to join you in praying for you, your team, and those to whom you will minister on the trip.
 10. A fund-raising template can be provided upon request to help raise funds for your trip.
+11. For international trips: If you are not cleared through the IMB's GO Method, the following apply:
+   * The student will not be able to go on the trip.
+   * The student will not be refunded their deposit or any payments made towards the trip.
+In addition, the student will be responsible for any pre-trip expenses that have been incurred on their behalf – such as non-refundable plane tickets and pre-paid ground expenses.
+   * The student will fail the course if they do not withdraw from registration.
+12. If you are unable to go for other unforeseen reasons (e.g., too sick to travel, death in the family, etc.), you will be responsible for expenses already incurred and should withdraw from the course.
+Be sure to inform the CGCS about your circumstances and discuss the next steps towards a future trip.

 ## During the Trip